ignatandrei/patterns/src/patternsSite/docs/patterns/AbstractFactory.md

 Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.    <br />

+## Purpose of .NET implementation

+You need to create commands for any specific database type.    <br />
+This means you can switch between different databases (e.g., SQL Server, MySQL, PostgreSQL) without changing the core logic of your application.    <br />
+The factory will provide the appropriate concrete implementation of the DBConnection for the database in use..    <br />
+By using an Abstract Factory, your application can remain agnostic of the specific type of database it is interacting with.    <br />

 ## Example in .NET :